Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-gb.md

    - There is no automatic method to retrieve these details.

 3. **Create a new `segment`**
-   - Customers can create a new `network segment` with the correct subnet.
+   - Customers can create a new `network` with the correct subnet.
    - This solution works only if the customer has **a single** public IP range.

 ## Go further

-If you need assistance, please reach out to:

-- **Your `Account Manager` or assigned `Technical Account Manager`**
-- **Our `OVHcloud Professional Services` team**: [https://www.ovhcloud.com/en/professional-services/](https://www.ovhcloud.com/en/professional-services/)
+If you need training or technical assistance to implement our solutions, please contact your Technical Account Manager or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.

+Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord](https://discord.gg/ovhcloud) channel.

 Join our [community of users](/links/community).